Charles McGarel

-Charles McGarel (1788–1876) was an Ireland-born Ulster-Scots merchant and slave owner.
+Charles McGarel (1788–1876) was an Irish merchant and planter of Ulster Scots descent.
 In 1833, the British Government abolished slavery and compensated owners, such as McGarel, who became a major beneficiaries of this scheme.
 With his wealth he conducted business in the City of London, funded civic works in his home town of Larne, County Antrim and bought land and property in Ireland.
 Having no children, he left his estate to his brother-in-law, James Hogg, on condition that he integrate McGarel into his family name, becoming James McGarel-Hogg, later Lord Magheramorne.

 Early years

 McGarel (or M'Garel) came from Larne, County Antrim.
 His parents, innkeepers Hannah and Charles McGarel, had six children, four boys and two girls.
 As young men the brothers travelled to Demerara in South America, where the economy of the area was based on the use of slave labour to produce coffee, cotton and sugar.
 In 1808, aged about twenty, McGarel was working as a partner in a mercantile business importing goods from Britain and later property dealing involving sale of slaves.
 His elder brother, John, had been in Demerara since 1799 and another brother, William, died there in 1810.